Some of Beyond Meat’s excuses for its stock troubles are laughable

 Just before the start of the pandemic, Beyond was enjoying a stunning growth rate of 253% as its offerings landed in fast-food chains like Subway and McDonald’s.
 Heading into winter 2021, though, the company has just had its third consecutive quarterly shortfall, with losses widening ever further.
 Even on the optimistic side of Q3 revenue forecasts—which would be $110 million—Beyond Meat came in far below its estimated sales of $131.6 million, and actual revenue could be as low as $85 million.
 The gap in Q1, on the other hand, was a relatively minuscule $5 million.
 This downward trajectory has analysts speculating about the limits of the company’s long-term growth.

 In an earnings conference call, Beyond Meat president and CEO Ethan Brown offered an alternate explanation for the company’s recent troubles.
-After drawing some perfectly reasonable conclusions about the high volatility of the post-delta variant food-shopping environment, he lands on six main reasons for the Q3 shortfall.
+After drawing some perfectly reasonable conclusions about the high volatility of the post-delta food-shopping environment, he lands on six main reasons for the Q3 shortfall.
 They are as follows:

 - Consumers reported few or less frequent trips to the store.